• Skip to primary navigation

 • ×

-I’m updating my list of handmade Fall Table Runner Ideas.
+I'm updating my list of handmade Fall Table Runner Ideas.
 I keep coming across really pretty fall-fabric combinations or new tutorials and patterns.
-So many inspiring options to add a little handmade patchwork style to your table for fall, particularly in time for Thanksgiving.
+There are so many inspiring options to add a little handmade patchwork style to your table for fall, particularly in time for Thanksgiving.
+Most of these are free tutorials - only a couple require a purchased pattern.

 DIY Table Runners perfect for Thanksgving